urbaman/HomeLab/Kubernetes/Heimdall-dashboard/readme.md

           claimName: heimdall-pvc # < pvc name we created in the previous yaml
       - name: heimdall-ssl
         secret:
-          secretName: heimdall-mydomain-tls # < the name ssl certificate, will be created in the ingress yaml
+          secretName: heimdall-domain # < the name ssl certificate, will be created in the ingress yaml
       containers:
-      - image: ghcr.io/linuxserver/heimdall # < the name of the docker image we will use
+      - image: ghcr.io/linuxserver/heimdall:latest # < the name of the docker image we will use
         name: heimdall                      # < name of container
         imagePullPolicy: Always             # < always use the latest image when creating container/pod
         env:                                # < the environment variables required (see container documentation)